Queer studies

-Queer studies is not the same as queer theory, which is an analytical viewpoint within queer studies (centered on literary studies and philosophy) that challenges the putatively "socially constructed" categories of sexual identity.
+Queer studies is not the same as queer theory, which is an analytical viewpoint within queer studies (centered on literary studies and philosophy) that challenges the existence of "socially constructed" categories of sexual identity.

 Background

-Queer is the implicit identity of gender and sex, and how it is incorporated in individuals lives.
-It can be used as an adjective, verb and a noun.
-Queer has been used intersectionality in academia, becoming a mode of analysis.
-This is since the reclaimed-slur encompasses inclusivity into the 21st century.
-Some find using the term queer studies more defining than LGBTQ+ Studies, as it provides more universal experiences.
+Queer refers to the implicit identity of gender and sex and how it is integrated into individuals' lives.
+It can function as an adjective, verb, or noun.
+In academia, queer has become a mode of analysis recognizing the intersectionality of sex, gender, and sexuality intersecting with aspects of human identity such as class, race, age, and ethnicity.
+Once considered a slur, queer now encompasses inclusivity in the 21st century.
+Some people find that the term "queer studies" is more defining of universal experiences compared to "LGBTQ+ Studies."

 Many topics within queer studies focus on the open possibilities beyond heteronormativity; detailing texts, cultural artifacts produced by queer individuals, as well as expanding beyond into how queer interacts with daily life.

 Though a new discipline, a growing number of colleges have begun offering academic programs on the expansive topics of queer.
 This has been a trend in higher education since the early 90's.